waylad/evmos-zombax/prototype/src/generator/README.md

 # Cars Generator

-The GameTBD car image and metadata generator from multiple parts, and IPFS uploader.
+The BattleNEVs car image and metadata generator from multiple parts, and IPFS uploader.

 ## Usage